garden-io/garden/examples/vote/README.md

 # Voting example project

-An example application, that showcases a variety of Garden features, such as service dependencies, tasks, running databases, dev mode, and ingress configuration.
+An example application, that showcases a variety of Garden features, such as service dependencies, tasks, running databases, sync, and ingress configuration.

 The app is a simple voting application, where you can vote for either cats or dogs.
 You can vote as many times as you would like, and observe the results live in the `result` service.